Projects

 2025

 Don’t Stay Stuck: A Debugging Guide for Rising Engineers.
 Debugging is one of the most difficult programming skills.
-It’s also a skill that can be learned, and that’s the purpose of this guide.
+It’s also a skill you can learn, and that’s the purpose of this guide.

 2024